florencegogovor/florencegogovor/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 ReactJs
 - 🌱 I’m currently learning ...
-C# / Java
+ReactJs / Java
 - 👯 I’m looking to collaborate on ...
 Java and REACT
 - 📫 How to reach me: ...
   <ul><li><a href="https://www.linkedin.com/in/kindeme-kounoudji/" target="_Blank"> Linkedin</a></li></ul>